 Code C. Section 1256 contracts and straddles.
 The corporation will report any net gain or loss from section 1256 contracts.
-Report this amount on Form 6781.
-Gains and Losses From Section 1256 Contracts and Straddles.
+Report this amount on Form 6781, Gains and Losses From Section 1256 Contracts and Straddles.

 Code D. Mining exploration costs recapture.
 The corporation will give you a statement that shows the information needed to recapture certain mining exploration costs (section 617).
-See Pub.
-535 for details.

-Code E. Section 951A income.
-If the corporation (and its shareholders, as applicable) has elected under Notice 2020-69 to be treated as an entity for purposes of section 951A, this is your share of the corporation's global intangible low-taxed income amount.
-Report this amount on Schedule 1 (Form 1040), line 8, or the comparable line of your income tax return, as an addition to any amount of global intangible low-taxed income (GILTI) under section 951A otherwise computed on Form 8992.
+Code E. Section 951A(a) income inclusions.
+If the corporation (and its shareholders, as applicable) has elected under Proposed Regulations section 1.958-1(e) (2) to be treated as an entity for purposes of section 951A. this is your share of the corporation's global intangible low-taxed income amount.
+Report this amount on Schedule 1 (Form 1040), Additional Income and Adjustments to Income, line 80, or the comparable line of your income tax return, as an addition to any amount of global intangible low-taxed income (GILTI) under section 951A otherwise computed on Form 8992, U.S. Shareholder Calculation of Global Intangible Low-Taxed Income (GILTI).

-This information will be provided on line 10 using CAUTION code E only if the corporation

-(and its shareholders, if applicable) has elected to be treated as an entity for purposes of section 951A under Notice 2020-69.
-If no election has been made under the Notice, see instructions for line 17d, code AD.
+This information will be provided in box 10 using code E only if the corporation (and its CAUTION shareholders, if applicable) has elected to be treated as an entity for purposes of section 951A under Proposed Regulations section 1.958-1(e)(2).
+If no election has been made under the proposed regulations, see the instructions for Part V of Schedule K-3 (Form 1120-S), Shareholder's Share of Income, Deductions, Credits, etc.-International.